 - (CE46/SE8): Ability to specify and use electronic instrumentation and measurement systems.

-- (CE47/SE9): Ability to analyze and solve interference and electromagnetic compatibility problems.
+- (CE47/SE9): Ability to analyse and solve interference and electromagnetic compatibility problems.

 Engineering Projects (PY)